patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/HTTP-404-pages.md

 <img src="./img/404-page.png" alt="The PatternFly 404 page with added call outs to mark four main elements: Heading, next steps, suggested content, and a link to the home page." />

 1. **Heading:** Communicates what a 404 error is in plain language that users can understand.
 Avoid including “404” or “404 error” unless it’s clearly defined after: “404: That page no longer exists.”
+Write 404 headings without end punctuation (no period), unless punctuated page headings align with your brand or product.

 2. **Next steps:** Define how users can proceed, typically by inviting them to search the site, explore suggested content, or both.
+Always write next steps in full sentences and punctuate accordingly.

 3. **Suggested content (optional):** Points users toward relevant pages such as onboarding information, reference guides, or FAQs.